LewisHaZ/CI_PP3_TTT/README.md

 ## Validation

-[PEP8 Validation Service](http://pep8online.com/) was used to check the code for PEP8 requirements.
-All the code passes with no errors and no warnings to show.
+[PEP8 Validation Service by CODE INSTITUTE](https://pep8ci.herokuapp.com/#) was used to check the code for PEP8 requirements.
+Most of the code besides the run.py file run without errors, the errors on the run.py file were due to my logo ascii.

 | **Bug** | **Fix** |
 | ------- | ------- |